 Babysitting should typically be a job that adult children hire out.
 It’s important for senior parents to spend quality time with family, which isn’t possible when they are worn out from babysitting.
 Also, because your parent is older, they may not respond as quickly to a fast-paced toddler.
 Although your mother or father may be able to play a game of cards with their friends at the senior center, playing with their grandchildren at the park is a very different situation.

-At home caregivers warn of possible conflicts between parents and grandparents, too.
+There are always possible conflicts between parents and grandparents.
 Society is different now than it was before, and you may have one set of standards for your children, while your parent – serving as a full-time caregiver – believes in another set.

 Additionally, if your parent offers to pick the grand kids up from school, are your children safe with them behind the wheel?
-Home caregivers urge you to ask yourself, “Should mom or dad really be driving?”
+Ask yourself, “Should mom or dad really be driving?”
 Of course, if the answer is no, find someone else.